 In most cases, ultrasound is the preferred method because it is more precise.
 Hadlock’s formula is the more common formula used to determine the size of a fetus.
 It measures the circumference of the baby’s head, the abdominal circumference, and the length of the femur.

 In some situations, ultrasound technology is not available and abdominal palpations of fetal body parts, along with clinical maternal measurements are performed to estimate fetal weight and length.

 While recent studies indicate that ultrasound is the most accurate technique to determine fetal size, mistakes still occur.
 The chance of an error occurring depends on the medical care specialist’s qualifications, level of concentration, and machine accuracy during the ultrasound test.

 Filing Birth Injury Lawsuits Following a Doctor’s Negligence

 Not all birth injuries that occur during delivery or labor result from medical malpractice.
 Filing a birth injury lawsuit involves comprehensive procedures, and the lawsuit must meet certain requirements.
 The victim must show the negligence of the medical professional by proving a breach of duty of care and causation.
 Lawyers can assess the events surrounding the accident to uncover whether a professional duty of care was breached.
+A breach of the duty of care can include a miscalculation of fetus size, turning a way a pregnant woman in labor, or missed diagnosis of a life-threatening relevant issue.
 The infant and mother’s injury claims may be presented separately.

 Who Is Liable for Birth Injuries Caused by Fetal Size Miscalculation?